sdbvibfvdfv/TickDetection/README.md

 Django_prediction_API: A Django API that handles image-based tick prediction.

-Features
+Features:

-Users can log in and upload an image of a tick along with the location where it was found.
+* Users can log in and upload an image of a tick along with the location where it was found.

-The Flutter app sends the image and to the Django API.
+* The Flutter app sends the image and to the Django API.

-The Django API processes the image and returns the predicted tick type.
+* The Django API processes the image and returns the predicted tick type.

-The Flutter app then displays the prediction result on a Google Map, pinned at the user-specified location.
+* The Flutter app then displays the prediction result on a Google Map, pinned at the user-specified location.

-Users can ask Gemini from the Flutter app and also ask about that tick by tapping the pin on the map.
+* Users can ask Gemini from the Flutter app and also ask about that tick by tapping the pin on the map.

-This system allows users to visualize where different types of ticks have been found, helping in awareness and prevention efforts.
+* This system allows users to visualize where different types of ticks have been found, helping in awareness and prevention efforts.

-#### flutter_project
+#### Flutter_project

-##### Technology used
+##### Technology used:

-firestore - to save URL of uploaded images and the user who uploaded them, date, time, latitude and longitude.
+* firestore - to save URL of uploaded images and the user who uploaded them, date, time, latitude and longitude.
-firestorage - to save uploaded image.
+* firestorage - to save uploaded image.
-firebase authentication - to login, signup and save users' password and email.
+* firebase authentication - to login, signup and save users' password and email.
-Gemini - to enable users to get information about tick.
+* Gemini - to enable users to get information about tick.
-Google Map Flutter - to visualize the type and location of ticks on a map from the stored information.
+* Google Map Flutter - to visualize the type and location of ticks on a map from the stored information.
-Geocoding API - to convert address or place name to latitude and longitude.
+* Geocoding API - to convert address or place name to latitude and longitude.

 ##### How to run

 1. Install Android Studio.
    Android Studio URL > https://developer.android.com/studio/install?hl=ja